mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

  28                         ^
 ```

-Above exception is 'TypeError: mindspore/ccsrc/pipeline/jit/static_analysis/stack_frame.cc:85 DoJump] The parameters number of the function is 2, but the number of provided arguments is 3...'.
+Above exception is "TypeError: mindspore/ccsrc/pipeline/jit/static_analysis/stack_frame.cc:85 DoJump] The parameters number of the function is 2, but the number of provided arguments is 3...".
 And it tells us `FunctionGraph ID : func.18` only needs two parameters, but actually gives 3.
 We can find the related code is `self.func(a, a, b)` from 'The function call stack ...
 In file test.py(25)'.
 Easily, by checking the code, we know that we gave too much parameter to the calling function.

 Sometimes the exception information is not enough easy to understand.
 Or we want to see the part of graph information that have evaluated.
-Then we can open `/home/workspace/mindspore/rank_0/om/analyze_fail.dat` that indicated in the exception text by using a text editing software (for example, vi).
+We use text editing software (e.g., vi) to open the file (in parentheses on line 22) that prompts in the error message: `/home/workspace/mindspore/rank_0/om/analyze_fail.dat` with the following content:

 ```text
   1 # [No.1] construct_wrapper.0